epeters3/phonemicizer/readme.md

 ## Training

-The repo includes state dictionaries for the model so it can go straight into evaluate mode, but to train the model from scratch:
+The repo includes state dictionaries for the model so it can go straight into predict and evaluate mode, but to train the model from scratch:

 ```shell
 python3 -m phonemicizer.train \